viftodi/wasm_val/README.md

  - clock : makes use of the ability to call constructors and shows a basic animation managed by javascript
  - create_element : showcases mainly the ability to call functions with multiple parameters
  - canvas_animate_solar_system : A more complete example that has been adapted from the canvas animation example on mozilla's site.
+ - register_event_callback : Register callbacks on the rust side to animate the movement of a rectangle in a canvas

 ## Get started